ubccr/coldfront/coldfront/plugins/slurm/README.md

 ```

 This will process the output of sacctmgr dump flat file and compare to active
 subscriptions in Coldfront.
-Any users with Slurm assocations that are not
+Any users with Slurm associations that are not
-members of an active Subscrption in Coldfront will be reported and can be
+members of an active Subscription in Coldfront will be reported and can be
 removed.
 You can optionally provide the '--sync' flag and this tool will remove
-assocations in Slurm using sacctmgr.
+associations in Slurm using sacctmgr.